FabianoEger/tago-documentation/concepts.rst

 Bucket
 ******

 *Bucket* is where the data from your devices is stored.
 You may create as many buckets as you wish.
+In general, we recommend to create one bucket for each device to make it easier to find and keep control of the data.
+However, as you will note below, more than one device may be linked to a single bucket.

 Creating Buckets
 ****************

 To create a bucket, click on **Data Buckets** on the sidebar.
-Then, click on **Add data bucket** blue button.
+Then, click on **Add data bucket** (the top right button).

 Enter with a name for the bucket and a short description.
 You can edit these fields later if needed.